of The Digital Diplomat™

 Appointed by the White House’s US Secretary of Commercial Services to the District Export Council in eastern Michigan and At-Large Board Member for the national association, she continues to promote global entrepreneurship worldwide.
 She’s previously secured more than $30K in grant funds to travel to countries such as Malawi, Uganda and Ghana to teach digital technology to entrepreneurs.

 W.E. has also served as an International Consultant for the development and delivery of an online training course on technology and innovation for African businesses in addressing the impact of Covid-19 for the United Nations Economic Commission for Africa.

-As The Digital Diplomat, her current research topics and interests include the impact of Web 3.0, NFTs, metaverse, virtual reality and blockchain on digital disparities across underserved communities in the U.S. and Africa.
+As The Digital Diplomat, her current research topics and interests include the impact of Web 3.0: NFTs, cryptocurrency, metaverse, virtual reality and blockchain to facilitate economic growth in the US and Africa.
 Her mission is to help governments and institutions develop policies that strengthen the positive impact of digitalization globally.

 Makerere University – Uganda

 Developed and led a two-day technology focused workshop to help entrepreneurs learn how to build business online through eCommerce and export products in global marketplace.